E-learning on governing labour migration and coherence with employment policies

 • The ability to use and access a computer with internet;

-• working knowledge of written English or French;
+• working knowledge of written English;

 • the availability to dedicate per week between 5-10 hours to the course.